Typically-Correct Derandomization for Small Time and Space: Introduction

 \subsection{The power of randomness when time and space are limited}

 A central goal of complexity theory is to understand the relationship between three fundamental resources: time, space, and randomness.
 Based on a long line of research \cite{yao82, bm84, bfnw93, nw94, iw97, stv01, kvm02}, most complexity theorists believe that randomized decision algorithms can be made deterministic without paying too much in terms of time and space.
 Specifically, suppose a language $L$ can be decided by a randomized algorithm that runs in time $T = T(n) \geq n$ and space $S = S(n) \geq \log n$.
-Klivans and van Melkebeek showed that assuming $\mathsf{SAT}$ has exponential circuit complexity, there is a deterministic algorithm for $L$ that runs in time $\poly(T)$ and space $O(S)$ \cite{kvm02}.\footnote{More generally, under the assumption that some language in $\mathbf{DSPACE}(n)$ has exponential circuit complexity, Klivans and van Melkebeek constructed a pseudorandom generator that fools size-$T$ circuits on $T$ input bits.
+Klivans and van Melkebeek showed that assuming some language in $\mathbf{DSPACE}(n)$ has exponential circuit complexity, there is a deterministic algorithm for $L$ that runs in time $\poly(T)$ and space $O(S)$ \cite{kvm02}.\footnote{More generally, Klivans and van Melkebeek constructed a pseudorandom generator that fools size-$T$ circuits on $T$ input bits under this assumption.
 The generator has seed length $O(\log T)$ and is computable in $O(\log T)$ space.}

 Proving the hypothesized circuit lower bound seems unlikely for the foreseeable future.
 In the 90s and early 2000s, researchers managed to prove powerful \emph{unconditional} derandomization theorems by focusing on the space complexity of the deterministic algorithm.
 For example, Nisan and Zuckerman showed that if $S \geq T^{\Omega(1)}$, there is a deterministic algorithm for $L$ that runs in space $O(S)$ \cite{nz96}.\footnote{More generally, the Nisan-Zuckerman theorem applies as long as the original randomized algorithm for $L$ uses only $\poly(S)$ random bits, regardless of how much time it takes.} Alas, in the past couple of decades, progress on such general, unconditional derandomization has stalled.
-Nobody has managed to extend the Nisan-Zuckerman theorem to a larger regime of pairs $(T, S)$.
+Nobody has managed to extend the Nisan-Zuckerman theorem to a larger regime of pairs $(T, S)$, and researchers have been forced to focus on more restricted models of computation.

 In this paper, we focus on \emph{highly efficient} randomized algorithms.
 That is, we consider the case that $T$ and $S$ are both small, such as $T \leq \tilde{O}(n)$ and $S \leq O(\log n)$.